The Ordinary Just Launched Another Acne Serum — But Here’s Why It’s Different

 AdvertisementADVERTISEMENT

-"The Ordinary started its journey with targeted solutions, highlighting the benefits of key skincare ingredients with our minimalistic formulations,” The Ordinary's Chief Scientific Officer Prudvi Kaka tells Refinery29.
-“In this case, our team wanted to effectively improve multiple signs of congestion experienced by those with blemish-prone skin, with seven individual technologies working together to achieve this, each with its own unique approach.“ Balancing & Clarifying Serum, unlike the other aforementioned acne-focused products, differs in that it’s an all-in-one acne serum that also helps support your skin barrier health.
+“The Ordinary started its journey with targeted solutions, highlighting the benefits of key skincare ingredients with our minimalistic formulations,” The Ordinary's Chief Scientific Officer Prudvi Kaka tells Refinery29.
+“In this case, our team wanted to effectively improve multiple signs of congestion experienced by those with blemish-prone skin, with seven individual technologies working together to achieve this, each with its own unique approach.”

+Balancing & Clarifying Serum, unlike the other aforementioned acne-focused products, differs in that it’s an all-in-one acne serum that also helps support your skin barrier health.
 (It’s also perfect for layering with other skincare products, if that’s your thing.)
 “Balancing & Clarifying is the answer for those wanting to target signs of congestion, including the look of pores, uneven texture, post-blemish marks, and excess shine, while improving skin radiance,” Kaka explains.
 “Additionally, this formula hydrates the skin and strengthens the skin barrier, which is often neglected by those experiencing blemishes.”

 Compared to other The Ordinary serums I’ve tried, Balancing & Clarifying Serum had a lighter, more watery texture.
 Per the instructions, I shook the bottle before dispensing and patted a few drops directly onto clean skin.
 It absorbed instantly, and I sealed everything in with my day cream.
 (I use a retinol at night, which is also from The Ordinary.)